The World According to Garp (film): Reception

 On review aggregator Rotten Tomatoes, 71% of 21 critics give the film a positive review, with an average rating of 6.2/10.
 On Metacritic, the film holds a weighted average score of 63 out of 100, based on 14 critics, indicating "generally favorable reviews".

 Roger Ebert of the Chicago Sun-Times gave the film three stars out of four.
 He was "entertained but unmoved", considering it a "palatable" interpretation of the novel, "wonderfully well-written", yet "cruel, annoying and smug", and wrote:

-I thought the acting was unconventional and absorbing (especially by Williams, by Glenn Close as his mother, and by John Lithgow as a transsexual).
+I thought the acting was unconventional and absorbing (especially by Williams, by Glenn Close as his mother, and by John Lithgow as a transgender).
 I thought the visualization of the events, by director George Roy Hill, was fresh and consistently interesting.
 But when the movie was over, my immediate response was not at all what it should have been.
 All I could find to ask myself was: What the hell was that all about?

 Janet Maslin of The New York Times wrote that "the movie is a very fair rendering of Mr. Irving's novel, with similar strengths and weaknesses.
 If the novel was picaresque and precious, so is the film – although the absence of the book's self-congratulatory streak helps the movie achieve a much lighter, more easy-going style."

 Pauline Kael of The New Yorker wrote, "There's no feeling of truth in either the book or the movie," and that this "generally faithful adaptation, seems no more (and no less) than a castration fantasy".

 However, Leonard Maltin, in his annual Movie Guide, gave the film a rare four-star review (one of only 408 films out of nearly 16,000 given the designation during the 45-year period that it was published).
 Calling Garp "dazzling" and "beautifully acted by all, especially Close (in her film debut)... and Lithgow", Maltin went on to praise the film as an "absorbing, sure-footed odyssey through vignettes of social observation, absurdist humor, satire and melodrama".

+Analysis

+According to Julia Serano, the character of Roberta Muldoon is a quintessential example of a trope she calls the "pathetic transsexual", a common negative portrayal of trans women in media.
+Serano states that these characters are often used as comic relief, with the contrast between their gender identity and presentation highlighted by the works for transphobic comedy.
+She notes the same archetype in The Adventures of Priscilla, Queen of the Desert, The Adventures of Sebastian Cole, Normal, and A Mighty Wind.